thealjey/keml/docs/event.md

 ## Bubbling Example

-- when you click on the image the `handleClick` action of a button is initiated, because it is the first matching `on:<event name>` of a parent element
+- When you click the image, the button’s `handleClick` action is initiated because it is the first matching `on:<event name>` on a parent element.
-- this will work with any number of nesting levels (e.g. global hotkeys on the body element)
+- This works with any number of nesting levels (e.g., global hotkeys on the body element)

 ```html